alimac/finding-the-entrance/README.md

 Note:
 - Do you like a challenge?
 Figuring things out?
 - Support online: forums, chat.
 In person: at meetups, user groups
+- Providing support makes you smarter and trains your empathy